NNPDF/nnpdf/README.md

 1. Create a runcard by taking as template one of the files in `<profile_prefix>/config`.

-2. Download the specific theory folder using `vp-get --theoryID
+2. Download the specific theory folder using `vp-get theoryID
 <theoryid>` where `<theoryid>` is the number specified in your
 runcard.
-Download the t0 PDF set with `vp-get --pdf <t0pdfset>` where `<t0pdfset>` is the string specified in the runcard.
+Download the t0 PDF set with `vp-get pdf <t0pdfset>` where `<t0pdfset>` is the string specified in the runcard.

 3. Filter the data: ```filter <runcard>.yml``` this command will